Explore The West Wight

 4. In the morning, take either the A or B bus and get off at the Co-op and walk to Yarmouth along the old railway line which borders the River Yar.
 In the afternoon, you can pick up the C bus from Yarmouth and ask to get off at Hooke Hill.
 Walk down past the Red Lion and turn left from the Causeway to the old railway line back to Yarmouth.

-5. From Yarmouth or Freshwater, catch the D route bus which will take you further afield to Isle of Wight Pearl for shopping and refreshments in their scenic café or the pretty village of Brighstone.
-There is a very interesting village shop which sells all sorts of things, including local produce.
+5. On a Wednesday catch the D route from Yarmouth of Freshwater bus which will take you further afield to Isle of Wight Pearl for shopping and refreshments or the pretty village of Brighstone where there is a fantastic village shop which sells all sorts of things, including local produce.
 The picturesque cottages in North Street include a free museum which brings to life the traditions of the local people and the brave lifeboatmen of years past.
-Perhaps stay to lunch at one of the cafes or pub then return in the afternoon (in winter you will need to then catch the Southern Vectis No.12 back to Freshwater)
+Perhaps stay for lunch in one of the cafes or pub then return in the afternoon (in winter you will need to then catch the Southern Vectis No.12 back to Freshwater)

-6. D route serves the beach at Compton, a two mile stretch of contrasting golden and dark sands, with rolling seas famed for surfing and paragliding, tumbling multi-coloured sandstone cliffs and the white chalk cliffs of Freshwater in the distance.
+6. D route also serves the beach at Compton, a two mile stretch of contrasting golden and dark sands, with rolling seas famed for surfing and paragliding, tumbling multi-coloured sandstone cliffs and the white chalk cliffs of Freshwater in the distance.
 The beach is a great place to pick up fossils, including those of dinosaurs.
 Make a day of it with a picnic, then take a bracing walk along the Coastal Path to Freshwater Bay.

 7. Use either a B or C route bus to get to the FYTbus shop on The Broadway at Totland.
 Come and browse through our ever changing collection of pre-owned clothes, books, china, glassware, kitchenware and accessories, toys, board games, CDs and DVDs.
 You never know what hidden gems you may find!